kerstin97/lighthouse-puppeteer-userflows/Readme.md

 # Performance Tests of my bachelor thesis projects with Puppeteer and Lighthouse

 There are two scripts, one for the Next.js app and one for the Remix app.
-Each script runs the performance test 5 times and create the re repots as html,json and csv.
+Each script runs the performance test 5 times and create the repots as html,json and csv.
-After my bachelor degree, the server will not be available anymore and tests won't work afterwards.
+Attention: After my bachelor degree, the servers will not be available anymore, so tests won't work afterwards.

 Following steps are in the user-flow: